gamer01/foodsharing.de-notifier/README.md

 It is very useful to run this as a daily cron-job

-The tool will create a json
+The tool will create a json-file with the current pickups with empty slots, to prevent from sending emails when acutally not new information occured

 ## Two additional files need to be created